famid/gradient_the_bot/README.md

 ```
 The tasks this tool will automate:
 -----------------------------------
-1. Create a new Laravel project.
+1. It can create both new Laravel or React project.
-2. Generate .env file and set database credential on .env file
+2. For Laravel, Generate .env file and set database credential on .env file
 3. Will init git in the project and create a README.md file
 4. Commit the changes
 5. Create a repository with the project name in github